martoe/gradle-svntools-plugin/README.md

 ## SvnCheckout task (at.bxm.gradleplugins.svntools.SvnCheckout)

-Checks out an SVN URL to a local directory.
+Creates an SVN workspace by checking out an SVN URL to a local directory.

 ### Configuration

 * **svnUrl**: The remote repository URL (required)
-* **targetDir**: The target directory for checkout (required).
+* **workspaceDir**: The target directory for checkout (required).
 If it doesn't exist it will be created.
 If it exists it must be empty.
 * **revision**: The revision number to be checked out (optional, defaults to HEAD)
 * **username**: The SVN username - leave empty if no authentication is required (default: `$project.svntools.username`)
 * **password**: The SVN password - leave empty if no authentication is required (default: `$project.svntools.password`)